godotengine/godot-docs/tutorials/platform/consoles.rst

-If your company offers porting, or porting *and* publishing services for Godot games, feel free to
-`open an issue or pull request <https://github.com/godotengine/godot-docs>`_ to add your company to the list above.
+If your company offers porting, or porting *and* publishing services for Godot games, please `contact the Godot Foundation <https://godot.foundation/>`_ to add your company to the list above.